jepler/caliper-teensy31/README.md

-# caliper-teensy31
-USB HID driver for Harbor Freight 100mm Electronic Digital Caliper
+# caliper-teensy31 - USB Serial and HID driver for Harbor Freight 100mm Electronic Digital Caliper

 Note: There are many different types of Electronic Digital Caliper.
 This software is for the kind which sends a 48-bit, binary encoded packet.

+This is designed and tested on a Teensy 3.2 using the Arduino development environment.
+It's also tested on an Adafruit Trinket M0 without USB HID support, see below.
+(Despite the repository name, it's not designed to work with Teensy 3.1, which lacks the needed DAC pin)

+It is probably adaptable to other Arduino-supported boards, but the presence of a true DAC (to supply 1.5v to the calipers) and multiple independent analog comparators (to read the low voltage signals as digital inputs) are key to having a simple design without any external components.
+If you use a different board you'll need to make different arrangements.
+(for instance, I started with a resistive divider and one-transistor inverters, like many others who have also done similar project)

 # Install the software

-This is designed and tested on a Teensy 3.1 using the Arduino development environment.
-It is probably adaptable to other Arduino-supported boards, but one important feature of the Teensy is that it has a true DAC which is used to generate the 1.5V supply for the caliper.
-If you use a different board you'll need to make different arrangements.
+(pin numbers in the main text are for Teensy 3.2; see below for pin numbering on Trinket M0)

 1. Configure Arduino for USB Serial+Keyboard.
 1. Upload the sketch